 What kind of lawyer?
 How much do you get paid?
-Are you an appointed attorney for criminals you can’t afford to pay?
-Or are you an District Attorney.
+Are you an appointed attorney for criminals who can’t afford to pay?
+Or are you a District Attorney?
 Those are different roles, different feelings, and different problems.

 What makes you quirky?
 Do you make everything awkward by bringing up your cat’s diseases during social events?
 Or are you overtly sexual even though nobody’s tryin’ to get with that at this picnic?